davidlstanton/weatherApp/README.md

 * Temperature is Kelvin by default (pass parameter units=metric to get Celcius)
 * There is multilingual support (default seems to be english though)

+---

+* Turns out the api isn't documented great and you can get 7 days of data from 16 day daily data endpoint with a free account
+* Also caching data for a minimum of 10 minutes is recomended

 ### Network Stack

 * Use Alamofire for easy model generation, error handling and abstraction